Once you've installed and set up EndNote, you can start building your Library. The main ways of adding references to your Library are:

 To import a single PDF that you have already saved to your PC:

-To set up EndNote to automatically import references in this way:
+To set up EndNote to automatically import references from PDFs:

 If your records are missing information e.g. DOI, volume/issue numbers use the Find Reference Updates option.
 EndNote will search for updates and display any found for you to review.
 You can then choose to update all fields, update empty fields or edit reference manually.